TECHNOLOGY Fingerprint Technology

 Fingerprint Technology Standards

 The National Institute of Standards and Technology (NIST) is the leading international biometric testing organization and industry-standard developer.
-NIST is actively involved in developing architectures and conformance test tools to support users that need to comply with selected biometric standards and support product developers and testing laboratories interested in conforming to biometric standards by using the same testing tools available.
+NIST is actively involved in developing architectures and conformance test tools to support users that need to comply with selected fingerprint biometric standards and support product developers and testing laboratories interested in conforming to biometric standards by using the same testing tools available.
 NIST conducts technology evaluations of fingerprint matching, identification, and verification systems such as:

 • N2N Fingerprint capture challenge